 WHO WE ARE

-At DBT Center of Orange County we are dedicated to providing our patients with comprehensive DBT and other evidenced-based therapies in a warm, nonjudgmental and collaborative environment.
-We meet patients where they are, accept their challenges AND offer them tools to change and build their Life Worth Living.
+At DBT Center of Orange County, we are dedicated to providing patients, families, and partners with comprehensive DBT and other evidenced-based therapies in a warm, nonjudgmental, collaborative and culturally-informed environment.
+We meet patients where they are, accept their challenges AND offer them tools to change and build a Life Worth Living.

 What Is DBT?

 Dialectical Behavior Therapy (DBT) is a type of cognitive behavioral treatment developed by Dr. Marsha Linehan.
 DBT addresses problems with emotional reactivity and teaches acceptance and change strategies of certain thought patterns and behaviors that interfere in building a Life Worth Living.

 Comprehensive DBT has four modes of treatment delivery:

 - Phone coaching